The reverse mathematics of the Thin set and Erd\H{o}s-Moser theorems: Introduction

 \begin{definition}[Thin set theorem] Given a coloring~$f : [\omega]^n \to k$ (resp.\ $f : [\omega]^n \to \omega$), a set~$H$ is \emph{thin} for~$f$ (or \emph{$f$-thin}) if~$|f([H]^n)| \leq k-1$ (resp.\ $f([H]^n) \neq \omega$).
 For every~$n \geq 1$ and~$k \geq 2$, $\ts^n_k$ is the statement ``Every coloring $f : [\omega]^n \to k$ has an infinite $f$-thin set'' and $\ts^n_\omega$ is the statement ``Every coloring $f : [\omega]^n \to \omega$ has an infinite $f$-thin set''. \end{definition}

 In particular, $\ts^n_2$ is Ramsey's theorem for $n$-tuples and 2 colors.
-The thin set theorem was introduced in reverse mathematics by Friedman~\cite{FriedmanFom53free} and studied by Cholak, Giusto, Hirst and Jockusch~\cite{Cholak2001Free}.
+The thin set theorem $\ts^n_\omega$ was introduced in reverse mathematics by Friedman~\cite{FriedmanFom53free} and studied by Cholak, Giusto, Hirst and Jockusch~\cite{Cholak2001Free}.
 Wang~\cite{Wang2014Some} proved the surprising result that for every $n \geq 1$ and every sufficiently large $k$ (with an explicit upper bound on $k$), $\ts^n_k$ does not imply $\aca$, thereby showing that allowing more colors in the solutions yields a strict weakening of Ramsey's theorem, which is already reflected in reverse mathematics.
-The second author refined Wang's analysis by proving that $\ts^n_k$ implies neither $\wkl$~\cite{PateyCombinatorial}, nor $\ts^m_\ell$ for every $n$ and sufficiently large $k$~\cite{Patey2016weakness}.
+The second author refined Wang's analysis by proving that for every $n,m,\ell\in\omega$ with $m>1$ and every sufficiently large $k$, $\ts^n_k$ implies neither $\wkl$~\cite{PateyCombinatorial}, nor $\ts^m_\ell$~\cite{Patey2016weakness}.
 In particular, the statement $(\forall n)(\exists k)\ts^n_k$ does not imply $\rt^2_2$ over $\rca$.
-In this paper, we answer the following sub-question.
+In this paper, we partially answer the following sub-question.

-\begin{quote} What consequences of Ramsey's theorem for pairs are already consequences of the thin set theorem in reverse mathematics? \end{quote}
+\begin{quote} $\bullet$\ What consequences of Ramsey's theorem for pairs are already consequences of the various thin set theorems in reverse mathematics? \end{quote}

 The thin set theorem for pairs with $\omega$ colors ($\ts^2_\omega$) seems combinatorially very weak, however, it has a diagonalization power similar to Ramsey's theorem for pairs.
 For example, there is a computable instance of $\ts^2_\omega$ with no $\Sigma^0_2$ solution~\cite{Cholak2001Free}, and given any low${}_2$ set $X$, there is a computable instance of $\ts^2_\omega$ with no $X$-computable solution~\cite{patey2015degrees}.
 One can strengthen the thin set theorem by asking, given a coloring $f : [\omega]^n \to \omega$, for an infinite set $H$ such that $H \setminus \{x\}$ is $f$-thin for every $x \in H$.
 This yields the notion of free set.